 About

-Lund University Primate Research Station Furuvik is part of the subdepartment of Cognitive Science (LUCS) at the Department of Philosophy.
+In addition to a comparative framework we also study the cognition of nonhuman species without explicit comparisons to humans.
+We do this in order to further our understanding of the involved species and individuals as such.
+To reflect this fact we call the research of our group cognitive zoology rather than the more traditional comparative cognition.
+Lund University Primate Research Station Furuvik is part of the Cognitive Science devision (LUCS) at the Department of Philosophy.
 The station is situated at Furuviksparken outside of Gävle, and is a collaboration between the university and the zoo.
-It is directed by researchers Mathias Osvath and Tomas Persson.
-At their webpages you can read descriptions of ongoing research projects.
-Updates on these will be posted here and on our photo blog and YouTube channel.
+It is directed by researchers Tomas Persson and Mathias Osvath.
+In the menu to the left you can access information about the station and ongoing research projects.
+Keep also an eye out for updates on our photo blog and YouTube channel.